 Finally, while yoga can be done by men and women of all ages, I find it inspiring to see young men giving themselves to the practice and even to the teaching of yoga, like this young yogi in Essen, Germany.

 Patrik Bitter is a young yoga teacher.
-The practice of yoga helped him to transcend a serious illness and he dedicated his life to teaching yoga to others.
+The practice of yoga helped him to transcend a serious illness and radical surgery when he was 23 (requiring an ostomy) and he has dedicated his life to teaching yoga to others.
+He has also become an Ayurveda practitioner.
+I enjoyed having a private session with this gifted young yogi in his home town of Essen, Germany.
 See his website at www.patriqio.com.
 It’s in German but you can tell that he exudes a youthful enthusiasm for yoga and sees the practice branching out from the studio into the wider community.
 Für die Leser meines Blogs in Deutschland, sage ich: Besuche Patrik Yoga Essen.